If you or your workers need to file a claim for unemployment benefits, please CLICK HERE, or call one of the following

 Employees/claimants will be responsible for filing their weekly claims and reporting any hours worked and wages earned.

-If the employees have a return to work date that is within 10 weeks, they will not be required to seek new employment; however, they must remain available to accept any suitable work offered, even if this offer does not come from your company.
+If the employees have a return to work date that is within 10-weeks of opening their claim, they will not be required to seek new employment; however, they must remain available to accept any suitable work offered, even if this offer does not come from your company.

 If claimants have questions about being "Able and Available" to work, they should first review the claimant handbook.

 If they have a return to work date that is greater than 10-weeks of opening their claim, they will be required to conduct a weekly work search for employment and file their claims online entering their work search contacts.
 If the claimant’s return to work date changes, the employer must update the return to work date using the online application available in “Employer Online Services”.
 They will have six days to file a weekly claim after the week ends on Saturday.

 Failure on the claimant’s part to file a weekly claim timely may result in a denial of benefits for such week.